valory-xyz/optimus-quickstart/README.md

 ./run_service.sh
 ```

-**Testnet and Price Data Source**
+**Tenderly and Price Data Source**

-As part of its trading strategies, the agent uses testnets to simulate routes for bridges/swaps and pick the best available at the moment of investment.
-You can choose to use any testnet of preference but Tenderly is our testnet partner:
+As part of its trading strategies, the agent uses Tenderly to simulate routes for bridges/swaps and pick the best available route at the moment of investment.

-- You will need your preferred testnet's API Key, account slug, and project slug.
-API Key (token), Tenderly account Slug, and Tenderly Project Slug.
-Get one at https://dashboard.tenderly.co/ under settings.
+- You will need your Tenderly API Key, account slug, and project slug.
+(Get your own at https://dashboard.tenderly.co/ under settings.)
 ```bash
 Please enter your Tenderly API Key:
 Please enter your Tenderly Account Slug:
 Please enter your Tenderly Project Slug:
   ```
-Refer to the Tenderly Documentation for more info https://docs.tenderly.co/account/projects
+Refer to the Tenderly Documentation for more info https://docs.tenderly.co/account/projects.

 CoinGecko is used as a price source to compute the initial investment assets you will need to provide the agent with.
 You will be asked for your CoinGecko API Key.
-You can get one at https://www.coingecko.com/ or press enter when prompted and the agent will use a default one.
+You can get your own at https://www.coingecko.com/.
+Note that, you can also press enter to skip this step.
+In that case, the agent will fallback to pre-computed values as per the prices observed in Nov 2024.
 ```bash
 Please enter your CoinGecko API Key.
 Get one at https://www.coingecko.com/:
   ```